freage/java-2D-games/README.md

 Package `games`
 ===============

 This is originally from a course assignment from a first year OOP course.
-I have added additional games, but kept some of the ideas (MVC-pattern with Model inheritance to reuse code) from the lab.
+I have added additional games, but kept some of the ideas (MVC-pattern with Model inheritance to reuse code) from the course lab assignment.

 Background
 -----------